Blue Mountains

 Is Sydney’s water safe to drink?

-Water goes through multiple levels of testing to ensure it is safe and meets the Australian Drinking Water Guidelines.
+For most people, drinking water is sourced from well-protected, often pristine catchments, and water goes through multiple levels of testing to ensure it is safe and meets the Australian Drinking Water Guidelines.

 WaterNSW supplies untreated water, sometimes described as 'raw water' or 'source water', to Sydney Water and councils around NSW who then treat and supply the water to your tap.
 The Fish River Water Supply System is an exception.
-This process of testing and treating the supplied ‘source water’ we supply is rigorous, ensuring that drinking water that comes out of your tap is safe and meets the Australian Drinking Water Guidelines.
+This process of testing and treating the ‘source water’ we supply is rigorous, ensuring that drinking water that comes out of your tap is safe and meets the Australian Drinking Water Guidelines.

 How is the Sydney drinking water catchment monitored?